peteroupc/peteroupc.github.io/graphics.md

 Other requirements:

-- **Rendering in software:** The game should include a mode in which the graphics are _rendered in software_.
+- **Rendering in software:** The game includes a mode in which the graphics are _rendered in software_.
 This means that their rendering does not rely on a video card or graphics accelerator, whether directly or indirectly (such as through GDI, OpenGL, or Direct3D), with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to video memory).
 (Implementing a subset of [**OpenGL ES**](https://registry.khronos.org/OpenGL/index_es.php) 1.1 or [**OpenGL**](https://registry.khronos.org/OpenGL/index_gl.php) 1.1 in software without relying on a video card or graphics accelerator is allowed.)
 The game can optionally support hardware acceleration of graphics as well (and can even use such acceleration by default when the game detects its availability).
-- **Music:** Music is in in the Standard MIDI File (SMF) format only.
+- **Music:** Music is in the Standard MIDI File (SMF) format only.
 The General MIDI System level 1 should be followed for such files.[^12]

 The following are decided by the application: